 - All-in-one suite: analytics, replays, flags, experiments, errors, surveys

-- Generous monthly free tier for smaller sites or dev testing
+- Generous monthly free tier for smaller projects

 Cons